lingui/js-lingui/CONTRIBUTING.md

 2. Packages are inside `build/packages` directory.
 First, run `yalc publish` in each of them and then run `yalc link <package>` for each `@lingui/` dependency in your project.
 Now you project uses your local version of `jsLingui`.

+3. After you make some changes, you need to run `yarn release:build` only.

 ### Finalize changes